initialstate/fona-pi-zero/README.md

 What if your Raspberry Pi Zero could access internet services from anywhere?
 What if your Fona Cellular GSM and GPS breakout had the brains of a full Linux computer behind it?
 What if you could access the Fona's cellular capabilities and GPS data from a Raspberry Pi at the same time?

 Read from the Fona's GPS and then stream that data using it's cellular connection.
 [Read more...](https://github.com/InitialState/fona-pi-zero/wiki)

+_Note: If you're looking to use a Pi Zero W or Pi 3, see [here](https://github.com/initialstate/fona-raspberry-pi-3/wiki)._